-For a rule class configured for the composite event structure, the EQUAL property identifies either the only equality join predicate that relates multiple primitive events within each composite event, or a list of the most common equality join predicates used in forming each composite event.
-If there is only one equality join predicate, the equal property is specified as a comma-delimited list of attributes, one from each primitive event structure configured for the rule class and it is used as the join predicate for all the rules in the rule class.
+In this case, you specify the EQUAL property as a comma-delimited list of attributes, one from each primitive event structure configured for the rule class and it is used as the join predicate for all the rules in the rule class.
 This list identifies the primitive event attributes that must be equal to form a composite event.
 For example: